Kong/kong/README.md

 Let’s test drive Kong by adding authentication to an API in under 5 minutes.

-We suggest using the docker-compose distribution via the instructions below, but there is also a [docker installation](https://docs.konghq.com/install/docker/) procedure if you’d prefer to run Kong Gateway in a DB-less mode.
+We suggest using the docker-compose distribution via the instructions below, but there is also a [docker installation](https://docs.konghq.com/install/docker/) procedure if you’d prefer to run the Kong API Gateway in a DB-less mode.

 Whether you’re running in the cloud, on bare metal or using containers, you can find every supported distribution on our [official installation](https://konghq.com/install/#kong-community) page.